Using this page · Individualise medicines monitoring

 Abnormal results

-Potassium
+Potassium (Heart failure)

 • Stop ACEI/ARB and seek specialist advice.

-• Review concurrent medication.
+• Review concurrent medication that may increase potassium.

-Value above 6mmol/L
+Value above 6.0 mmol/L

 Sodium